containerbuildsystem/osbs-docs/docs/users.rst

 - Supply a value for the "release" label if it is missing and Koji integration is enabled (this value is provided to the worker build)

+- Apply labels supplied via build request parameter to the Dockerfile

 - Parse server-side configuration for atomic-reactor in order to know which worker clusters may be considered